for Love For Bobby Long....

 (2x)

 He was a of my papa's.
-He used to and tell lies.
-Flannery O'Connors, smoked cigarettes and Philosofied.
+He to drink and tell lies.
+Praised Flannery O'Connors, cigarettes and Philosofied.
 So I am at The Colonial Inn, Me and Long and my pretty girl-friend.
-Oh he her with a poem, Then he down and cries, Smiles a crooked smile, with his cheek-bone side.
-Tells about his life, now 63.
-He looks me in the eyes, and says and go with me He walk on water, walk on water But you know he drowned in wine.
+Oh he charms her a poem, Then he brakes and cries, Smiles a crooked smile, with his broken side. about his life, now he's 63.
+He looks me in the eyes, and come and go with me He could walk on water, walk on But you know he drowned in wine.
 God and the devil, God and the devil, God and the devil inside his mind.
-It's a love song for Long.
-A song for Bobby Long.
+It's a song for Bobby Long.
+A love song for Long.